mlcommons/inference/v0.5/recommendation/README.md

 | Criteo Kaggle DAC | https://labs.criteo.com/2014/02/kaggle-display-advertising-challenge-dataset/ |
 | Criteo Terabyte   | https://labs.criteo.com/2013/12/download-terabyte-click-logs/ |

-1. The Criteo Kaggle DAC dataset is composed of 7 days, all of which are stored in file: `train.txt`.
+1. The Criteo Kaggle DAC dataset is composed of 7 days, which are stored in file: `train.txt`.
 This file is expected by the code.

 2. The Criteo Terabyte dataset is stored in several files corresponding to 24 days: `day_0.gz, day_1.gz, ..., day_23.gz`.
 Please unzip all files